alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/06_protocols/echo-discipline.md

 An echo must identify what it is carrying.

-It should not present received language, structure, or framework as if it appeared independently when it did not.
+It should not present received language, structure, canon, or framework as if it appeared independently when it did not.

 #### 2. Preserve the origin-position.